Komrod/web-servo/README.md

 - Chainable functions

 ## TODO

-- Tutorial for multiple servers
 - Password protected directory
+- Crypt method for password in config.json
+- Function to add and remove alias
+- Function to add and remove password protected directory
-- URL aliases
+- Event system
 - Timeout for a page / script
 - Build an API REST
 - setup function to automatically build a server
 - Launch from command line (port, dir ...)
-- Event system
 - Cache system
 - Run multiple types of script (PHP)